In this guide

 Seniors holding a Pensioner Concession Card or CSHC can access the Extended Medicare Safety Net for Concessional and Family Tax Benefit Part A recipients.
 For more information, see the Services Australia’s website here.

-9. Investigate the Home Equity Access Scheme
+12. Consider the Home Equity Access Scheme or a reverse mortgage

-10. Review your health insurance cover
+13. Review your health insurance cover

 Many people forget to regularly review their private health insurance cover as they age.
 Health insurers are constantly tweaking their policies and launching new ones, so ensure there isn’t a cheaper, more suitable policy available from your current health insurer.